P ≠ NP Proof

 03. string E := “x1 Ù ((Øx1 Ù x10) Ú Ø(x1 Ù Ø(x10 Ú x11) Ù Øx1))”;

-implies that time P(n) is the same as time P(m).
+time P(n) is the same as time P(m).

 04. return(Satisfier(E, input));